 For example, if the fair market value of a property is $450,000, the tax paid is $7,000.

-If you’re a foreign national or foreign corporation and the residential property is located in the Greater Vancouver Regional District, you also pay the 15% additional property transfer tax on the fair market value of your proportionate share.
+If you’re a foreign entity or taxable trustee and the residential property is located in the Greater Vancouver Regional District, you also pay the 15% additional property transfer tax on the fair market value of your proportionate share.
 Your proportionate share is the percentage of interest you are registering on title with the Land Title Office.

 Estimate Tax Payable

 Use our property transfer tax calculator to estimate what you owe based on the fair market value of your property.